AmirZarieff/RecycleMate/README.md

    5.intl: handles date formatting to ensure timestamps are displayed correctly in the activity logs.

 4.4 **Backend Infrastructure (Firebase)**

    We selected Firebase to provide a scalable backend infrastructure without the need for managing physical servers.

-   *Authentication: Centralizes user management and secures session tokens.
+   -Authentication: Centralizes user management and secures session tokens.
-   *Cloud Firestore: Stores user profiles, scan history, and activity logs in a flexible, document-based structure that supports efficient querying.
+   -Cloud Firestore: Stores user profiles, scan history, and activity logs in a flexible, document-based structure that supports efficient querying.

 4.5 **Collaborative Development**

    The project was managed using GitHub to facilitate teamwork.

-   *Branching Strategy: We utilized feature branches (e.g., feature/scanner, feature/auth) to isolate development tasks and prevent conflicts.
+   -Branching Strategy: We utilized feature branches (e.g., feature/scanner, feature/auth) to isolate development tasks and prevent conflicts.
-   *Code Review: Pull requests were used to review and merge code into the main branch, ensuring stability and code quality.
+   -Code Review: Pull requests were used to review and merge code into the main branch, ensuring stability and code quality.

 5. **References**